 Another skill that is very useful to have in all fields is the ability to work in a team and with others to complete a common goal.
 Playing in many different bands and working with all sorts of people and personalities has taught me how to get along with others and make whatever situation you all are in as good as it can possibly be.
 Maybe the sound isn’t quite right, or one of the other members in the band is not quite as strong a player.
 You smile, support each other and do what it takes to get the job done and be professional.
 This professional attitude is called for (and tested) all the time in the music business if you want to be successful.
 This transfers very well to being able to work on a team with other developers towards the common goal of completing a project and ensuring that interaction is harmonious and drama-free.

 I had no idea that my background as a musician would translate so well to programming.
-I thought, ‘how could playing drums possibly help with creating websites and web applications?’ and ‘why are all these people telling me that musicians make good programmers?’
+I thought, ‘how could playing drums possibly help with creating websites and web applications?’ and ‘why are all these people telling me that musicians make good software developers?’
 Upon further reflection and thought on the matter, I understand now why that seems to be the case.
-What I’m really interested now is exploring how deep and manifold the connections between coding and music actually are.
+What I’m really interested now is exploring how deep and manifold the connections between software engineering and music actually are.